sanjaymeena/sanjaymeena.github.io/_posts/tech/_posts/2016-04-18-text_analyzer_google_chrome_extension.md

 ## [Background Pages](https://developer.chrome.com/extensions/background_pages)

-* These are Javascript file(s) that always run in background of Chrome
+* These are Java-script file(s) that always run in background of Chrome
 * They don't have any user interface and run in the background
 * They have access to Chrome application level commands
 * They also have full access to all permitted chrome.* APIs

-In our case , <b>scripts/event.js</b> represents the backbround javascript file.
+In our case , <b>scripts/event.js</b> represents the background javascript file.

 Some of the important function that we defined in this file are :